 - Preheat the oven to 400 degrees.

-- Combine the flour and baking powder and set aside.
+- Combine the flour, baking soda, baking powder, and salt then set aside.

 - In a large bowl combine the butter, sugar, egg, sour cream and vanilla.
 Slowly fold in the flour and baking powder mixture.

 - Scoop the cookie dough into 2" balls and place about 2" apart on a large baking sheet.
 Use a flat bottom glass to gently press (flatten) each dough ball to about 1/4".

 - Add a few drops of green gel food coloring to the white frosting and combine.

 - Scoop the green frosting into the small sandwich baggie and seal shut.
 Snip 1 corner of the baggie with the kitchen scissors.

 - Gently squeeze the green frosting out of the baggie to form a Christmas tree.
 Go back and forth making each row shorter until you reach the top.

 - Next, scoop some of the chocolate frosting into the other sandwich baggie and snip 1 corner.

 - Gently squeeze the chocolate frosting out of the bag to form the 'base' of the Christmas tree.